XAFSmass

 Case 2: You know the sample mass and area

-Finding the scattering factors f’’
+Finding scattering factors f’’

 If you need to know the scattering factor f’’ at different energies and/or its jump at an edge (Δf’’), XAFSmass provides a graphical tool for this.